aluxnimm/outlookcaldavsynchronizer/README.md

 - *Create events on server in UTC* Use UTC instead of Outlook Appointment Timezone for creating events on CalDAV server.
 Not recommended for general use, because recurrence exceptions over DST changes can't be mapped and Appointments with different start and end timezones can't be represented.
 - *Create events on server in downloaded IANA Timezones* Use Iana instead of Windows Timezones for creating events on CalDAV server.
 Needed for servers which do not accept non standard Windows Timezones like GMX for example.
 Timezone definitions will be downloaded from [http://tzurl.org.](http://tzurl.org)
 - *Use IANA Timezone* Use this IANA timezone for default Outlook/Windows timezone.
 Manually selected different timezones in Outlook appointments will be mapped to first corresponding IANA timezone.
 - *Include full IANA zone with historical data* Use full IANA timezone definition with historical data.
-Needs more bandwith and can be incompatible when manually importing in Outlook.
+Needs more bandwidth and can be incompatible when manually importing in Outlook.

 ### Managing meetings and invites ###